benlau/asyncfuture/README.md

 The return type can be none or any kind of value.
 That would determine what type of `Observable<R>` generated by context()/subscribe().

 In case, you return a QFuture object.
 Then the new `Observable<R>` object will be deferred to complete/cancel until your future object is resolved.
-Therefore, you could run QtConcurrent::run within your callback function to make a more complex/flexible multiple threading programming models.
+Therefore, you could run QtConcurrent::run within your callback function to make a more complex/flexible multi-threading programming models.

 ```c++